lecaobaophuc0912/tauri-plugin-pldownloader/README.md

     - Saves to MediaStore (Downloads/<AppName>) with mime-type, returns `uri`.
   - Use cases: download files intended for user visibility and management (Photos/Files/Downloads).

+- `saveFilePrivateFromBuffer(payload: SaveFilePrivateFromBufferRequest): Promise<DownloadResponse>`

+  - iOS: saves ArrayBuffer data to `Application Support/Downloads` (sandbox, not visible in Files/Photos).
+Returns `path`.
+  - Android: saves ArrayBuffer data to app private external directory (Downloads or files dir).
+Returns `path`.
+  - Use cases: save large files from memory without base64 overhead, store files temporarily for share sheet or internal opening.

+- `saveFilePublicFromBuffer(payload: SaveFilePublicFromBufferRequest): Promise<DownloadResponse>`

+  - iOS:
+    - Media (image/video): saves ArrayBuffer data to Photos via `PHPhotoLibrary`, returns `uri` (localIdentifier).
+    - Non-media (pdf, docx, xlsx, zip...): saves ArrayBuffer data to `Documents/<AppName>/`, visible in Files (On My iPhone), returns `path`.
+  - Android:
+    - Saves ArrayBuffer data to MediaStore (Downloads/<AppName>) with mime-type, returns `uri`.
+  - Use cases: save large files from memory without base64 overhead, save files intended for user visibility and management (Photos/Files/Downloads).

 - `copyFilePath(src: string, dest: string): Promise<string>`
   - Utility to copy files between known paths (e.g., from sandbox to Documents).

 ## Use Cases

-- Save snapshots/exported images: use `downloadPublic` with an image `mimeType` to save directly to Photos.
+- Save snapshots/exported images: use `downloadPublic` or `saveFilePublicFromBuffer` with an image `mimeType` to save directly to Photos.
 - Download documents (PDF, DOCX, XLSX) for users: `downloadPublic` (non-media) → appears in Files.
-- Store internal files to share/open later: `downloadPrivate` then use the returned `path` for the share sheet.
+- Store internal files to share/open later: `downloadPrivate` or `saveFilePrivateFromBuffer` then use the returned `path` for the share sheet.
+- Save large files from memory: use `saveFilePublicFromBuffer` or `saveFilePrivateFromBuffer` to avoid base64 encoding overhead when saving ArrayBuffer data.
+- Process files in memory: convert Blob to ArrayBuffer, process the data, then save directly without temporary files.

 ## iOS – Info.plist Notes (Required/Recommended)